Topic

 A Commitment to the Management & Protection of Intellectual Property

-The University of Toronto (U of T) is where research and innovation excellence come together through a collaborative and entrepreneurial spirit.
+U of T is where research and innovation excellence come together through a collaborative and entrepreneurial spirit.
 Innovation comes in many forms, follows many pathways, and emerges from many disciplines as U of T innovators tackle global challenges and solve real-world problems.

-Our community of innovators and entrepreneurs share a passion for creating new knowledge along with a willingness to take risk to bring their ideas to Ontarians and the global community.
-To equip and enable the research, innovation and entrepreneurial community at the university the Institutional Strategic Research Plan identifies five strategic objectives that are informed by key societal challenges and a commitment to inclusive excellence.
-These objectives support research and innovation programs across the university that mobilize knowledge and strengthen Canada’s position in the global knowledge economy in the following ways.
+Our community of innovators and entrepreneurs share a passion for creating new knowledge along with a willingness to take risks to bring their ideas to Ontarians and the global community.
+To equip and enable the research, innovation and entrepreneurial community at the university the Institutional Strategic Research Plan identifies five strategic objectives that are informed by U of T's core research and innovation values, which includes a commitment to pursuing research and innovation that solve global grand challenges, and advance equity, diversity and inclusion.
+These objectives will inform and propel U of T’s research and innovation and performance measures over the next five year by doing the following.

 The university is deeply committed to its public role as a leader in the discovery, preservation and sharing of knowledge.
 Commercialization and patent protection can be critically important to the process of turning ideas and innovations into new products and services, and are often valued by commercialization partners, entrepreneurs, and investors seeking to bring new innovations to the market.
 The university seeks to ensure all scholars are enabled to effectively identify intellectual property opportunities emerging from their research and provides institutional governance and support to effectively manage and protect IP when warranted.